 Reason to Reach out: There is a change in industry regulation

-Hey Kevin, it’s been a while and I stumbled upon this article about the 2020 regulation that is going to impact our industry.
-Here is the article.
+Hey Kevin, it’s been a while and I stumbled upon this article about upcoming regulation that is going to impact our industry.
+Here's the article: [LINK]

 Because of this regulation, our clients are using our tool to better track their shipments which keeps them in compliance.